In My Dreams (film): Plot

 Natalie tells Sharla about the second dream, that she can't stop thinking about him, and is anxious to go back to sleep to see him again.
-In their third dream as they stroll all night, they encourage each other's careers.
+In their third dream they stroll all night, encouraging each other's careers.
 They both admit they are starting to have feelings for one another.

-Before Nick can fall asleep, Jessa calls him to kill a rodent, and seduces him, so Natalie doesn't find him.
-Upset, she decides to avoid sleeping the next night, so she goes dancing with Mario.
+Before Nick can fall asleep the next night, Jessa calls him to kill a rodent, and seduces him, so Natalie doesn't find him.
+Upset, she decides to avoid sleeping the following night, so goes dancing with Mario.
 He kisses her at the end and says their moms always thought they'd be together.
-Then Nick goes to find her, but is now alone.
+When Nick goes to find her, this time he is alone.

 Nick dines at Natalie's restaurant but they don't see each other.
-Finding two little sketches on the floor, one of his bridge, the other of Hayward Fountain, she goes to the fountain.
-There, she finds the florist she'd bought flowers from five days ago.
+Finding two little sketches on the floor, of his bridge and Hayward Fountain, she goes to the fountain.
+Natalie finds the florist she'd met there five days ago.
 She tells her, according to fountain mythology, they have exactly seven days to turn their dreams into a reality.
-When asked if it'd worked for her, she suggests she find a real man and forget the legend.
+When asked if it'd worked for her, the florist suggests she find a real man and forget the legend.

 That night, Natalie meets Nick in their dreams and tells him she can't meet him again as he's obviously not real.
 She tells him that they only have one night left to fulfill the myth, but she fears it will break her heart, so she vows not to sleep the next night.

 At Nick's parents' 40th anniversary, his dad mentions the Hayward fountain legend and his mother tells him to take a leap of faith.
-Nick finally quits at the arquitecture firm.
-At the restaurant, Natalie sees a spark between Sharla and Mario and suddenly realises she has to find Nick, although an important critic is there.
+Nick finally quits at the architecture firm.
+At the restaurant, seeing a spark between Sharla and Mario, Natalie suddenly realises she must find Nick, although an important critic is there.
 He simultaneously decides he must find her, so leaves the award ceremony.